Experiencing wisdom teeth pain? Let us help.

 - Difficulties with opening your mouth and swallowing

-What to expect for wisdom teeth removals?
+What to expect from wisdom teeth removal?

 You may want to apply ice packs to your jaw, as this can help to reduce any swelling.
 Over-the-counter pain medication is usually enough to reduce discomfort, but your dentist may prescribe something stronger if you have had a complicated surgery.
 Some bleeding is to be expected for the first few hours (your dentist will supply you with spare cotton gauze), but if it continues for 24 hours or more you should talk to your dentist/surgeon.

-It’s a good idea to prepare some soft meals for the following few days, and to stock up on nutritious items such as smoothie ingredients – you may not be able to chew on the site of the removal until it’s begun to heal.
+It’s a good idea to prepare some soft meals for the following few days, and to stock up on nutritious items such as smoothie ingredients – you may not be able to chew on the site of the wisdom tooth removal until it’s begun to heal.
 And since the incision area is easily irritated, you should also avoid exercise, drinking through a straw and smoking for the first day or two.
 Salt water washes are also helpful for encouraging the wound to heal and lowering your risk of infection.

 Our experienced dentists will also advise you on any post-procedure care for your specific situation.
 Talk to your dental team if you have any further questions or concerns about wisdom tooth removal.